IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- streets cleaned - scalecobbles (large, round flagstones) burnished to a bright bronze
 	- clustered with people, densely packed stalls, games, performances.
 Priests weave between, swinging smoking censers to give blessings, nobles processions in palanquins
 	- colorful wind socks flapping in the air, decorated like dolphins and whales and leviathans
-- Vasilev asks the PCs to get whatever info abt Gyrfalcon they can? maybe not, too unrelated.
 - Ornsgrym has been buying and selling the Elysian fog to other nobles, but Stevian has the actual contacts with the manufacturers.
 	- Stevian is missing - went to get poison and distribute to assassins.
 - Gyrfalcon mistrusts the Kevarans, believes they're making an unfair deal for the saltwood